mochbayuw/Automation/Scripts/readme.txt

-This file contain guide for ussing script
+This file contain guide for using script